German Aerospace Center: Research

-DLR's mission comprises the exploration of the Earth and the solar system, as well as research aimed at protecting the environment and developing environmentally compatible technologies, and at promoting mobility, communication and security.
+DLR's mission comprises the exploration of the Earth and the Solar System, as well as research aimed at protecting the environment and developing environmentally compatible technologies, and at promoting mobility, communication and security.
 DLR's research portfolio, which covers the four focus areas Aeronautics, Space, Transportation and Energy, ranges from basic research to innovative applications.
 DLR operates large-scale research centres, both for the benefit of its own projects and as a service for its clients and partners from the worlds of business and science.

 The objective of DLR's aeronautics research is to strengthen the competitive advantage of the national and European aeronautical industry and aviation sector, and to meet political and social demands – for instance with regard to climate-friendly aviation.
 German space research activities range from experiments under conditions of weightlessness to the exploration of other planets and environmental monitoring from space.
 In addition to these activities, DLR performs tasks of public authority pertaining to the planning and implementation of the German space programme, in its capacity as the official space agency of the Federal Republic of Germany.

-DLR's Project Management Agency (German: Projektträger im DLR) has also been entrusted with tasks of public authority pertaining to the administration of subsidies.
+The DLR's Project Management Agency (German: Projektträger im DLR) has also been entrusted with tasks of public authority pertaining to the administration of subsidies.
 In the field of energy research, DLR is working on highly efficient, low-CO_{2} power generation technologies based on gas turbines and fuel cells, on solar thermal power generation, and on the efficient use of heat, including cogeneration based on fossil and renewable energy sources.
 The topics covered by DLR's transportation research are maintaining mobility, protecting the environment and saving resources, and improving transportation safety.

-In addition to the already existing projects Mars Express, global navigation satellite system Galileo, and Shuttle Radar Topography Mission, the Institute of Space Systems (German: Institut für Raumfahrtsysteme) was founded in Bremen on 26 January 2007.
+In addition to the already existing projects Mars Express, global navigation satellite system Galileo, and Shuttle Radar Topography Mission, the Institute of Space Systems (German: Institut für Raumfahrtsysteme) was founded in Bremen in January 2007.
 In the future, 80 scientists and engineers will be doing research into topics such as space mission concepts, satellite development and propulsion technology.

 Planetary research

 Mars Express

 The High Resolution Stereo Camera HRSC is the most important German contribution to the European Space Agency's Mars Express mission.
-It is the first digital stereo camera that also generates multispectral data and that has a very high resolution lens.
+It is the first digital stereo camera that also generates multispectral data and that has a very high-resolution lens.
 The camera records images of the Martian surface which formed the basis for a large number of scientific studies.
 With the HRSC, which was developed at the German Aerospace Center's Institute of Planetary Research (German: Institut für Planetenforschung), it is possible to analyse details no larger than 10 to 30 meters in three dimensions.